paularlott/cli/docs/configuration_files.md

 The configuration file reader takes a pointer to a variable which will hold the name of the configuration file to load, this allows flags to set the configuration file.
 The reader can accept a function that returns a list of paths to search for the configuration file.
 The search path is tried if the configuration file can't be opened on the first attempt.

+When loading the configuration file if the filename doesn't exist and doesn't start with a `.` then the library will look for a file with the same name but with a `.` prefix (i.e. a hidden file).

 The following example provides a TOML configuration file reader, that searches for the config file in multiple locations.

 ```go